alans3321/Bigram_based_multi-head_transformer/README.md

- Implementation of a bigram based muli head attention model from scratch
+ Implementation of a multi head attention model from scratch